RaghavRamesh/Scorecard-Scraper/README.md

 A script that scrapes partnership data from a cricket scorecard, given the scorecard URL.
 (Should be of this format - [url](http://seasonedprosg.com/Scorecard2015?Live=0&id=1200))

 ### How to run?
 Download or clone the repository.
-Then run the following
+Then run:

 ```node scraper.js```

 ### TODO